 2. The Empowered Community has legal standing as a California-based unincorporated association.

-The members of the unincorporated association would be representatives of ICANN’s SOs and ACs that wish to participate.
+The Sole Designator will act as directed by participating SOs and ACs.

-3. The Empowered Community and the rules by which it is governed will be constituted as a Fundamental Bylaw along with provisions to protect it from any changes without its own approval.
+3. The Empowered Community and the rules by which it is governed will be constituted as a Fundamental Bylaw along with provisions in the Articles of Incorporation and Bylaws to protect it from any changes without its own approval.

-4. The Articles of Incorporation will be amended to clarify that the interests of the corporation will be determined through a bottom-up, multistakeholder process.
+4. The Articles of Incorporation will be amended to clarify that the global public interest will be determined through a bottom-up, multistakeholder process.

 Note: Legal counsel indicated that the Articles of Incorporation could be amended to ensure that the ICANN Board must consider the community’s interpretation of the “global public interest” as ICANN pursues the charitable and public purposes set forth in Article III.
 The CCWG-Accountability recommends this change as part of the shift from a Sole Member to a Sole Designator model.
-The Articles will be amended to clarify that the interests of the corporation will be determined through a bottom-up, multistakeholder process.
+The Articles will be amended to clarify that the global public interest will be determined through a bottom-up, multistakeholder process.

 Additional Power Granted by Inclusion in the ICANN Bylaws

-Right to inspect accounting books and records of the corporation
+Right to inspect accounting books and records of ICANN

-In addition to the statutory right granted to a Designator under California law, the CCWG-Accountability recommends including in the ICANN Bylaws the right for SOs or ACs to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.
+In addition to the statutory right that the Sole Designator will have and the new community powers described in Recommendation #4, the CCWG-Accountability recommends including in the ICANN Bylaws the right for Decisional Participants to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.

 This inspection right is distinct from the Document Information Disclosure Policy (DIDP).
-While any eligible party can file a request according to the DIDP, Inspection Rights are only accessible to SOs or ACs.
+While any eligible party can file a request according to the DIDP, inspection rights are only accessible to Decisional Participants.
 The scopes are also different as explained below.

-This right would include the accounting books and records of the corporation and the minutes of proceedings of the board of directors and committees of the board of directors, on the conditions discussed below.
-Since ICANN will not have statutory “members,” the rights to inspect “member” meeting minutes would not apply.
+This inspection right would include the accounting books and records of ICANN and the minutes of proceedings of the board of directors and committees of the board of directors, on the conditions discussed below.
+Since ICANN will not have statutory “members,” the right to inspect “member” meeting minutes would not apply.

 Although the Corporations Code does not define “books and records of account,” the term is generally understood to refer to the journals and ledgers in which financial transactions are originally entered and recorded, and the statements compiled from them.
 The term generally does not extend to source documents on which books and records of account are based, such as canceled checks and invoices.
 Similarly, the term generally encompasses documents relevant to the operation of the corporation as a whole, and not to those relevant to only a small or isolated aspect of the corporation’s operations.